top of page

 Marine scientist, coral reef researcher, microbiologist

-Jesse is a PhD candidate at UNSW studying the microbial partners in coral hosts as well as the process of tropicalization of reefs.
+Jesse received her PhD from UNSW studying the microbial partners in coral hosts as well as the process of tropicalization of reefs.
 Jesse is an advocate for scicomm and spends much of her time in the field, sharing her stories in real-time.
+She now works on empowering women in STEM fields at UNSW.

 tess.jpg